elunico/poll-site/README.md

 You can limit how many times a specific IP is allowed to submit using the `.env` file (implemented with `express-rate-limit`).
 *Note that this is disabled unless `process.env.NODE_ENVIRONMENT=='production'`

 Results of all polls are viewable by everyone

-Polls never close
+When created, polls are given a public ID that is used to both submit and view responses.
+They also receive a "master key" which is a private identifier that the creator (or anyone who gets their hands on it) can use to lock, unlock, and delete the poll.
+Locked polls do not accept new submissions and unlocked ones do.
+Polls are unlocked by default on creation.
+Deleted polls cannot be seen and their responses are destroyed.

 Inspired by @shiffman and his attempts to make a live poll overlay